isaaczinda/hls/Reasoning.md

      undisturbed

 # TODO
- * develop explicit casting & implement
- * modify casting in assign statements to leverage existing explicit casting
+ * modify casting in assign statements to leverage existing explicit casting (broken rn)

  * write an interpreter for the full language
  * write tests which check typecheck's ability to correctly write implicit casts